arm/remoteproc-runtime/docs/OCI_COMPLIANCE.md

 **Remoteproc Runtime**: **Limited filesystem usage**:

 - Rootfs is read to extract firmware binary during create phase
-- Firmware copied to `/lib/firmware/` with unique timestamped name
+- Firmware copied to configured firmware directory with unique timestamped name
 - Proxy process does **not** chroot or mount the rootfs
 - No bind mounts, no mount propagation, no mount options